-Simply stated, an alternate history is the description and/or discussion of an historical "what if" with some speculation about the consequences of a different result.
+Simply stated, an alternate history is the description or discussion of an historical "what if", most likely with some speculation about the consequences of a different result.

 Alternate history may appear in novels, short stories, scholarly essays, comic books, movies, television shows, plays and elsewhere.
 This bibliography limits its attention to alternative history in printed form.

 "History doesn't turn on a dime; it turns on a plugged nickel."